sngyiwen/sngyiwen/readme.md

 <H1>Hello, I am Jack 👋🏼 </h1>
 <p></p>Thank you for visiting!</p>
 <p>I am the Managing Director and co-founder of <a href="www.booksandpeople.com.sg">Books & People</a>
- – a bootstrapped startup that deals with book publishing 📒 and edtech 📱.</p>
-<p>For a good decade, I have been working on alleviating inequality and uplifting the less privileged through edtech.</p>
+ – a bootstrapped startup that deals with book publishing 📒 and edtech 📱.
+For a good decade, I have been working on alleviating inequality and uplifting the less privileged through edtech.</p>
 <p>Whenever I’m not writing, reading or building new products, I’m either spending time with my family, reading or taking long walks.</p>
 <p>I'm currently a cadet at 42 Singapore SUTD</p>
 <p>🎓 Mass Communication student</p>